Description

 MaxDuration:

-• The maximum time in days below previous high water mark over 5 years of iShares MSCI Poland ETF is 542 days, which is greater, thus worse compared to the benchmark SPY (488 days) in the same period.
+• The maximum time in days below previous high water mark over 5 years of iShares MSCI Poland ETF is 542 days, which is higher, thus worse compared to the benchmark SPY (488 days) in the same period.

 AveDuration: